 After a day of city sightseeing, it is great to sit down on the City Hall steps at sunset and enjoy a touch of Spanish Stairs ambience.

-Reason #4 Why American Love Rothenburg: The food
+Reason #4 Why Americans Love Rothenburg: The food

 Sure, you can get great Pizzas, Döner Kebaps or Japanese food here too.
 But in this setting, nothing beats a tasty “Schnitzel mit Pommes” or some other regional specialty paired with a local beer or an excellent Franconian wine.
 In summertime you can sit outside and listen to the locals jammer and joke at their “Stammtisch” (regulars’ table).
 You will be hard pressed finding large fast-food or coffee chains here though.

-Reason #5 Why American Love Rothenburg: St James
+Reason #5 Why Americans Love Rothenburg: St James

 Although buildings in general are already on this list, St. Jacob’s Church is a highlight that must be discussed.
 More than just a great example of historic architecture and home to a famous hand-carved medieval altar, the church and its ringing bells greatly add to the time-traveling atmosphere.